NREL/reV/examples/running_locally/README.rst

 and `reV Econ <https://nrel.github.io/reV/_autosummary/reV.econ.econ.Econ.html#reV.econ.econ.Econ>`_ can be run locally using resource .h5 files stored locally.

-For users outside of NREL: you can now point reV directly to filepaths on S3!
+For users outside of NLR: you can now point reV directly to filepaths on S3!
 This will stream small amounts of data from S3 directly to your computer without having to setup an IO server like HSDS.
 See the example for reading data directly from S3 `here <https://nrel.github.io/rex/misc/examples.fsspec.html>`_ and try the example below with resource file paths from S3.